CSBrad/CSBrad/README.md

 ## Honorable Mentions
-A Massive thank you for supporting the porject:
+A Massive thank you for supporting my projects:
 * Radiolotek
 * Donatello